Eating live animals: Sea urchin

 Sea urchins are prized as a delicacy in many places worldwide (particularly in Japan, France, South Korea, Chile, New Zealand, the Philippines, Italy, Spain, the Mediterranean, and North America) for their briny-flavoured gonads.
 The gonads are often eaten raw, such as in sushi (typically called uni).
 Some people prefer to eat them immediately after they are cut open.
 Scissors are often used to avoid the protective spines whilst cutting the animal open.
 The gonads do not move, even when taken from the live animal.

 Shrimp

 In China, drunken shrimp is a dish that can be served live, although it can also be prepared with dead shrimp.
 When served live, the shrimp, usually 10 per serving, are first doused in a strong liquor which makes them less likely to struggle while being swallowed and also creates a flavourful marinade.
 A plate is typically held over the bowl to prevent the shrimp from leaping out as they are much more active than when served as Odori ebi.

 Odori ebi ("dancing shrimp") is a type of Japanese sashimi that contains young shrimp, usually only one individual per serving.
 The shrimp has its shell removed and sometimes its head as well.
 These can be deep fried and served alongside the rest of the shrimp, which is still moving its legs and antennae while being eaten.
-The shrimp only dies when chewed.
+The shrimp dies only when chewed.